aspose-zip/Aspose.ZIP-API-References/english/net/aspose.zip.uue/uuesaveoptions/uuesaveoptions/_index.md

 ## UueSaveOptions(string) {#constructor}

-Initializes the options with user proveded file name and the default new line.
+Initializes the options with user provided file name and the default new line.

 ```csharp
 public UueSaveOptions(string fileName)